icosalogic/inverter_design_manual/README.md

 Residential electrical usage has a lot of transients.
 Air conditioners, hot water heaters, ovens, etc. turn on and off.
 Many devices like microwaves, toaster ovens, and coffe makers are used for at most a few minutes at a time, at most a few times a day.
-Here is an example usage graph from my house in California, showing the usage per minute for one day.
+Below are example usage graphs from my house in California.
 The house has 100 amp electrical panel, with gas water heater, clothes dryer, furnace and stove top.
 Everything else is electric.